gitesei/willard-chandler/README.md

 # Usage

+`example.ipynb` shows how to use the code to analyze and visualize the interfaces of a NaSCN aqueous solution in slab geometry.

 To calculate concentration profiles, orientational distributions of linear ions and free OH groups w.r.t. the rough instantaneous interface:

 python ./willardchandler.py -s TOPOLOGY -t TRAJECTORY -o OUTPUT PICKLE FILE -b FIRST FRAME -e FRAME INTERVAL -m MOLECULES -l LAYERS